yandexmobile/deprecated-yandex-speechkit-samples-android/README.md

   <img src="http://storage.mds.yandex.net/get-speechkit/28683/yandex_speechkit_pic.png" alt="Yandex SpeechKit" title="Yandex SpeechKit  Mobile SDK">
 </p>

+**UPDATE The project is outdated.
+To integrate with SpeechKit use gRPC and REST API from https://cloud.yandex.ru/docs/speechkit/**

 ## Yandex SpeechKit Mobile SDK Samples
 These samples demonstrate how to work with